Ultra-Humanite: One Year Later

-Ultra-Humanite is said to still be alive and well, having stolen a copy of Steve Dayton's Mento helmet.

-Later, Ultra-Humanite is seen aiding the Reach in their plans to conquer Earth; he is defeated by Blue Beetle and Guy Gardner.
-Ultra appears in the first arc of Power Girl (vol. 2), using an anti-gravity mechanism to raise New York City into the air, holding the city hostage in exchange for being able to transfer his mind into Power Girl's body.
-The attempt fails, and Power Girl accidentally scars his whole body with acid burns, maiming his form permanently.

 Satanna returns to New York, attempting to aid her former lover, stealing the body of the current Terra, Atlee, for Gerard's use.
-After a lengthy fight, Power Girl is able to retrieve Terra's brain (now in the crippled simian form of the Ultra-Humanite) and bring both of them to Strata, Atlee's advanced underground birth society.
-She does this to get her friend restored to her proper body.
-Strata's scientists agree to clone a new, fully human body for Gerard Shugel, resembling a healthy version of his twenty-year-old human self, cured from his degenerative disease.
-Power Girl attempts to hire him as a scientist for her Starr Labs, and Gerard plays along by showing a fake desire of reformation.
+After a lengthy fight, Power Girl retrieves Terra's brain (now in the crippled simian form of the Ultra-Humanite) and bring both of them to Strata, Atlee's advanced underground birth society, to restore Terra to her own body.
+Strata's scientists agree to clone a new, fully human body for Gerard Shugel, curing his disease.
+Power Girl attempts to hire him as a scientist for her Starr Labs, and Shugel plays along by showing a fake desire of reformation.

 2010s onward

-When DC rebooted its continuity with The New 52 in 2011, Ultra-Humanite was reintroduced in the pages of Action Comics with a wildly different concept: a fear-feeding alien in the Phantom Zone who manages to get out and feed on the fear of Superman when he is a child.
+When DC rebooted its continuity with The New 52 in 2011, the Ultra-Humanite was reintroduced in the pages of Action Comics with a wildly different concept: a fear-feeding alien in the Phantom Zone who manages to get out and feed on the fear of Superman when he is a child.
 Young Clark is too strong for him, so he retreats to the Phantom Zone.
-During the Superman: Doomed storyline, a portal opens in Smallville allowing the Ultra-Humanite to escape.
-Superman is able to defeat him by filling him up with too many emotions.

 Later, DC discarded most of its New 52 changes, with an initiative called DC Rebirth.
 All of Superman's villains and history were restored to pre-New 52 basics in a storyline called Superman Reborn.
 The original Ultra-Humanite subsequently appeared again, depicted as an evil genius who placed his brain into an albino gorilla.
 He is a member of the Secret Society of Super Villains.

-In Superman and the Authority, Ultra-Humanite's canonical status as Superman's first villain returns as Brainiac supplies him with a method of Brain cloning that allows him to be in multiple places at once.
+In Superman and the Authority, the Ultra-Humanite's canonical status as Superman's first villain returns as Brainiac supplies him with a method of Brain cloning that allows him to be in multiple places at once.
 Superman is forced to leave Earth with the Authority while the Ultra-Humanite, unconcerned with implications of Clark's journey, prepares to continue his villainous career as the arch-nemesis of Jon Kent.